vippsas/node-sdk/README.md

 ## Error handling

 All methods have built-in retry mechanisms, however, there is no guarantee that the call will succeed.
 Errors might arise for various reasons, including network failure, misconfiguration or temporarily unavailable services.
-It is recommended to handle potential errors thrown by the SDK
+It is recommended to handle potential errors thrown by the SDK.